Organization of the Luftwaffe (1933–1945): Day fighter units

 Single engine fighter units used chevrons to represent the pilot's rank or seniority.
-Bars, points or crosses to represent the Gruppe to which it belonged, and a number representing the Jagdgeschwader were also utilized.
+Bars, points or crosses to represent the Gruppe to which it belonged, and a number representing the Jagdgeschwader were also utilised.
 The Geschwaderkommodore of a fighter geschwader was represented by two chevrons and a vertical bar.
 The Gruppenkommandeur was represented by two chevrons; while a Gruppe Technical Officer would have a single chevron and a circle.
 The Geschwader abbreviation such as JG 11, ZG 110 was also applied.
 For a staff pilot, there would be a thick black line all around the aircraft.
 Some day fighter units also used geometric patterns of alternating black and white horizontal stripes on the engine cowling, or checkerboard patterns, also on the cowling.
-During the Defense of the Reich campaign, there was a general adoption of a system of colored rear fuselage bands, with unique combinations assigned to each Jagdgeschwader engaged in the campaign.
-Use of these colored fuselage bands was generally abandoned by mid-1944.
-At one point, a color scheme that painted the rudder in white, similar to what had been done during the North African Campaign, was trialled for units dedicated to Defense of the Reich duties, which also included the aforementioned Reichsverteidigung wing-code rear fuselage stripes for each individual Jagdgeschwader.
+During the Defence of the Reich campaign, there was a general adoption of a system of coloured rear fuselage bands, with unique combinations assigned to each Jagdgeschwader engaged in the campaign.
+Use of these coloured fuselage bands was generally abandoned by mid-1944.
+At one point, a colour scheme that painted the rudder in white, similar to what had been done during the North African Campaign, was trialled for units dedicated to Defence of the Reich duties, which also included the aforementioned Reichsverteidigung wing-code rear fuselage stripes for each individual Jagdgeschwader.

 The unofficial way to represent one's unit was the unit badge.
 These were solely at the discretion of the commanding officer, so badges of all shapes, sizes and subjects appeared.
 On the Eastern Front, they were officially banned in later years as they provided intelligence to the enemy.